 - For more general information on waterfalls in Iceland see: Waterfalls in Iceland

-This fascinating fall is located in the Skaftafell preservation area in Southeast Iceland, that is a part of Vatnajokull National Park.
-The name Svartifoss means Black Waterfall.
-A dramatic contrast is to be seen in the white water of the fall and the surrounding dark hexagonal basalt columns.
-At the base of the fall are sharp rocks that have broken from the columns.
-This picturesque scenery further provided inspiration for the columnar architecture of Hallgrimskirkja church in Reykjavik, the ceiling of the National Theater and sculptor Richard Serra‘s Milestones, located in Videy island.
+This fascinating waterfall is located in the Skaftafell Nature Reserve in southeast Iceland, part of Vatnajökull National Park.
+The name Svartifoss means 'Black Waterfall' due to the dramatic contrast between the white water and the surrounding dark hexagonal basalt columns.
+At the base of the fall are sharp rocks that have broken from these columns, making for quite a spectacular sight.

-According to the sagas, lawspeaker Thorgeir Ljosvetningagodi settled a religious crisis in Iceland by throwing the idols of the old Nordic gods into the fall, wherefrom it gets its name “The waterfall of the gods“.
-Certainly, those who witness the sheer beauty of the fall will agree that the name is fitting.
+According to the Sagas, chieftain Þorgeir Ljósvetningagoði settled a religious crisis in Iceland by throwing the idols of the Old Norse Gods into the falls to symbolise the nation's conversion to Christianity, wherefrom it gets its name, 'The Waterfall of the Gods'.
+Certainly, those who witness the sheer beauty of the falls will agree that the name is fitting.